Radiation Dose Summary for Diagnostic Procedures on FHIR

 Device tag(0018,1000) Device Serial Number

-Once the resources are shared with the FHIR server, the Radiation Dose Summary Consumer can search and retrieve the resources from the FHIR server and use them for their own purposes.
-The RDSC actor can optionally enrich the FHIR server resources by posting a Composition document as profiled by the Radiation Summary Report profile.
+Once the resources are shared with the FHIR Server, the Radiation Dose Summary Consumer can search and retrieve the resources from the FHIR Server.
+The RDSC actor can optionally enrich the FHIR Server resources by posting a Composition document as profiled by the Radiation Summary Report profile.

 Terminology